OpenCerts/opencerts-documentation/custom_template.md

 Kindly fix all the errors and warnings flagged by eslint.

+## Integration test

+To ensure that incremental code change does not break your certificate, each template has to be accompanied by it's integration test.

+Details on the integration test can be found in the [next chapter](./integration_test.md).

 ## Submitting your changes

 Once you have added the template for your certificates, check your code against our [pull request checklist](./appendix_pull_request_checklist.md).